-The General Conformity thresholds are intended to be used to perform an Applicability Analysis; however, they can also be used as a general indicator for air quality NEPA assessments when the General Conformity thresholds are compared directly to the estimated net total direct and indirect emissions from the proposed action (or alternatives).
+General Conformity thresholds are intended to be used to perform an Applicability Analysis; however, they can also be used as a general indicator for air quality NEPA assessments when the General Conformity thresholds (see Table 6-1, General Conformity De Minimis Thresholds) are compared directly to the estimated net total direct and indirect emissions from the proposed action (or alternatives).

-• Applicability Analysis (Use as a Threshold): In an Applicability Analysis (for nonattainment and maintenance areas only), General Conformity thresholds are de minimis values used to compare against the action's the worst-case estimated annual emissions for each pollutant of concern.
-If the worst-case annual emissions estimate for each pollutant of concern is below the corresponding de minimis threshold values, a Conformity Determination is not required and the General Conformity Evaluation is complete upon completing a Record of Conformity Applicability (ROCA) to document the conclusion.
+• General Conformity Applicability Analysis Threshold: In an Applicability Analysis (for nonattainment and maintenance areas only), General Conformity thresholds are de minimis values (see Table 6-1, General Conformity De Minimis Thresholds) used to compare against the action's the worst-case estimated annual net-change emissions for each pollutant of concern.
+The General Conformity thresholds are compared directly to the estimated net total change in direct and indirect emissions associated with a proposed action (or alternatives).
+If the reasonably-foreseeable worst-case annual emissions estimate for each pollutant of concern associated with the action are below the corresponding de minimis threshold values: